fabd/kanji-koohii/README.md

 I am looking at ways to accept contributions via components.
 For example if I author a Vue JS component I could create a separate repo for that, so I can both share re-usable parts and accept improvements for the website.
 In that way I can expose just parts that are more up to date, and don't have to worry too much about all the legacy code I have to manage.

+The [design/PSDs folder](https://github.com/fabd/kanji-koohii/tree/master/design/PSDs)  contains some resources that you can use if you want to contribute alternative better designs.
+Ask me if I can add something there.

 The outdated documentation page of the website is also a good example of content that could be community maintained (as a Markdown file that I can include in the site build).
 I'll figure out things like that as I get to grips with Github.